adituv/morrowind-trap-detect/README.md

 successfully detect a trap based on their security skill and relevant attributes, with a formula similar to the vanilla game.

-This beta version has all core functionality implemented, but is missing some bells and whistles, such as configurable parameters in the MCM, having an MCM entry at all, and potentially adding spells to interact with traps.
+This beta version has all core functionality implemented, but is lacking features for magic-using characters.

 License
 =======